 Sadly, as most of the cinema-going public witnessed for half a decade, you can also make them sparkle.
 Much in the same way as Michael Jackson’s Thriller had castrated the fear factor of zombies in the eighties, Twilight’s version of vampires meant that it’s been hard to take them seriously lately.

 With the bad taste of bad movies slowly being washed out of our mouths, it might be time for something of a vampire movie renaissance.
 And with all of our excessively long lists, we have the films to evidence just that.
 The below isn’t in any order and we’ve tried to keep it to one movie per franchise, just to keep things interesting.

 Below you’ll find a selection of the best vampire movies, some old, some new, but all definitely better than Twilight.

 You can’t mention the best vampire movies without recognising where they all began.
-In today’s cinematic climate of CGI that cost the same as the GDP of a small Caribbean island, Nosferatu may not hold up all that well.
-It may actually make you titter at how dated it is.
+In today’s cinematic climate of CGI that costs the same as the GDP of a small Caribbean island, Nosferatu may not hold up all that well.
+It might actually make you titter at how dated it is.